kristendwan/admin/pa4/README.md

 7) cd into your newly cloned repo and begin!
 Feel free to copy over relevant files from previous projects to get basic functionality for your server.

+8) Copy the server.php file into the newly cloned repo as well.

 ## Python